arshappleid/template-java-springboot-api/README.md

 ## Description
 This project is a template for a Spring Boot application, designed to streamline the setup and deployment process.
 It includes a basic structure for a RESTful API, integration with Maven for build automation, and instructions for running the application locally.
+The code base has been built on the Model View Controller Architecture.

+If anyone simply wants to start building api , simply copy down the source code and follow the following steps.

+	1. Configure incoming Object Type in the ```src/java/com/{project-name}/dto/``` folder.
+	1. Configure the API Configuration in the ```src/java/com/{project-name}/controller/``` in the Api Controller.
+	1. Write down Any Tests for any business logic in the ```test/java/com/{project-name}/ service/``` folder.
+	1. Write down the logic for the Service in ```src/java/com/{project-name}/service/``` folder.

+*All the above code samples have been provided.*

+Any issues have been record in the issues section of the repo.

 ## Repo Structure
 ```
-/cloudmersive-interview
+/{project-name}
 ├── src
 │   ├── main
 │   │   ├── java